chrisenitan/Whave/docs/index.md

 **FAQs**
 - Theme is not changing at the right time: Please reload WhatsApp and click the reset button
--
+- Does this sync across my devices: Sort of, settings will not apply across devices but the extension can be re-installed and used anywhere supported

 **Permissions**
 - Storage
 - ActiveTab
 - DeclarativeContent<br>
 Whave only runs in a tab to change the website theme.
-Storage access is used to save and remember your preferred theme settings.
+Storage access is used to save and remember your preferred theme settings.<br>
+WhatsApp is a trademark of Facebook.
+Android is a trademark of Google Inc. Use of this trademarks and services is subject to respective Permissions.

 **Developers**<br>
 The project is available on Github if you want to have some fun and collaborate on this and other projects.
 Find repository at <a href="https://github.com/chrisenitan/Whave" target="_blank">Github-Whave</a>